-Traveling has shown me endless approaches to food and dietary habits.
-I’ll adopt them while I’m in the country and if I like it, I’ll work it into my own personal approach to food.
+Traveling has shown me endless approaches to food.
+I’ll try different dietary habits or foods when I travel and if I like it, I’ll work it into my own personal diet.
+Diets evolve – just like we do!

 One of the biggest complaints I hear is that “healthy food” is boring/bland.
 But let me tell you, it’s just not cooked right.
 Nutritious food shouldn’t taste boring if it’s made well.
 Food should taste good and make us feel good.

 Beyond fueling our bodies, food also provides a sense of comfort and community.
 Food unites us in good and bad times.
 It creates traditions that get passed down from generation to generation.
 The memories and feelings associated with a meal can be cherished for years.

 Your diet, whatever it may consist of, should not feel restrictive or filled with guilt.
 Changing the way you view food to one of abundance will help you redefine your relationship with food.
 Instead of thinking, “I should cut x out of my diet.”
 Try adding in a more nutrient-dense food.

 Food is essential to life, and if life is meant to be savored, so should food.